 - Increased risk of polysubstance abuse (the abuse of more than one substance).

-- Increased risk of overdose due to polysubstance abuse.
+- Increased risk of overdose, especially in a setting of polysubstance abuse.

 Overdose Signs and Symptoms

-Although benzodiazepines are legally prescribed medications, they are highly addictive and their misuse or abuse can have detrimental results, particularly when combined with other substances.
-The following statistics provide a picture of benzodiazepine abuse and the associated risks 1,2,6:
+Although benzodiazepines are legally prescribed medications, they have considerable abuse potential and their misuse can have detrimental results, particularly when combined with other substances.
+The following statistics provide a picture of benzodiazepine abuse and some of the associated risks:2,8,9

 - Most people who are abusing benzodiazepines have been prescribed these medications for therapeutic reasons.